JetBrains/amper/docs/FAQ.md

 ### Is Amper a brand-new build tool from JetBrains?

-Yes, Amper is a project configuration and build tool with a focus on the user experience and the IDE support.
+Yes, Amper is a project configuration and build tool with a focus on user experience and IDE support.
-Amper exists as a standalone build tool and also as a Gradle plugin for existing Gradle-based projects.
+Amper exists as a standalone build tool as well as a Gradle plugin for existing Gradle-based projects.
-Both versions offer a unified easy-to-use declarative configuration format.
+Both versions offer a unified, easy-to-use, declarative configuration format.

 ### Do you plan to support only Kotlin?